sbrl/Pepperminty-Wiki/docs/99-Making-A-Release.md

 For more information on the last 2 methods, please see [the documentation](https://starbeamrainbowlabs.com/labs/peppermint/__nightdocs/05-Getting-A-Copy.html) for more information.

 For those who want to contribute financially as a thank you, I've recently [setup a Liberapay](https://liberapay.com/sbrl) to accept donations.
-It's certainly not required, but would definitely help me out :-)
+It's certainly not required, but would definitely help me out :-) If you want to contribute but Liberapay isn't for you, please let me know (e.g. open an issue, see [my website for more contact options](https://starbeamrainbowlabs.com/))

 ## Since VERSION_NUMBER_HERE
 FULL_CHANGELOG_HERE